-Burnt Peak Trail is a 11 mile lightly trafficked out and back trail located near Lake Hughes, CA that offers scenic views.
-The trail is only recommended for very experienced adventurers and primarily used for hiking, walking, nature trips, and birding and is accessible year-round.
+Burnt Peak Trail is a 6.1 mile lightly trafficked out and back trail located near Lake Hughes, CA that features beautiful wild flowers and is only recommended for very experienced adventurers.
+The trail is primarily used for hiking, walking, nature trips, and birding and is accessible year-round.

 Signal track out and back trail.
 11 miles R/T with 3300' elevation gain.
 First 1.5-2.0 miles in fair condition then becomes badly over grown with a few washouts.
 This very strenuous trail goes from Maxwell Road to Fish Canyon.